A message to the campus community

 For any questions or support utilizing our online system, please contact our Online Learning Department at onlinehelp_FROM_BAY_COLLEGE.
 For any technical support please contact our IT department at ithelp_FROM_BAY_COLLEGE or call 906-217-4025.

-Many of you may feel frustrated or frightened during these challenging times.
-Student mental health services are available and free to students.
+You may feel frustrated or frightened during these challenging times.
+Confidentially student mental health services are available and free to students.
 Please call 906-217-4156 on the Escanaba Campus or 906-776-4357 on the Bay West Campus.
 If there is a mental health emergency, dial 911.

-Testing Centers on both Main and West Campuses are closed.
-For more information, Email Danica%20Humbert.
+Testing Centers on both Main and West Campuses are open online for placement, testing and other limited services.

-Campus housing remains open.
-If possible, it is recommended students move back to their permanent residence, including their contents.
-Outside guests are not permitted to visit campus housing except for helping in the moving process while still practicing social distancing.
+Campus housing remains open on a limited basis.
+Outside guests are not permitted to visit campus housing except for helping in the moving process, practicing social distancing.

-Due to the closure of the campus, the food pantry has moved to online orders only.
-Complete and submit an online order (myBay login required) by midnight Wednesday of the week you want to pick up your order.
-Pick ups are available on Thursday only along with a completed and submited online form.
+Due to the closure of the campus, the food pantry moved to online orders only and scheduled pickups.
+Complete and submit an online order (myBay login required) by midnight Wednesday of the week you want to pick up your order on Thursdays.
 For more information, Email trio_FROM_BAY_COLLEGE or call the Escanaba Campus at 906-217-4133, or the Bay West Campus at 906-302-3004.

 Norse athletics will follow NJCAA guidelines and recommendations.

-The Bay College bookstore will remain open online with free shipping.
+The Bay College bookstore remains open online with free shipping.

 Café Bay will be closed until further notice.